 The Australian Indigenous HealthBulletin is the electronic journal of the Australian Indigenous HealthInfoNet.
 The purpose of the Australian Indigenous HealthBulletin is to facilitate access to information of relevance to Australian Indigenous health.
 The HealthBulletin attempts to keep people informed of current events of relevance, as well as information about recent research.

-Eating Behaviors is an international journal publishing research on the etiology, prevention and treatment of obesity, binge eating, and eating disorders in adults and children, and encourages articles relating to the promotion of healthy eating patterns to treat or prevent medical conditions.
+Eating Behaviors is an international, peer reviewed scientific journal publishing human research on the etiology, prevention and treatment of obesity, binge eating and eating disorders in adults and children.

-Obesity Reviews is the official quarterly review journal of the International Association for the Study of Obesity, and publishes papers from all disciplines related to obesity, including basic and behavioral sciences, clinical treatment and outcomes, epidemiology, prevention and public health.
+Obesity Reviews is the official review journal of the International Association for the Study of Obesity, and publishes papers from all disciplines related to obesity, including basic and behavioral sciences, clinical treatment and outcomes, epidemiology, prevention and public health.

 The Chronicle is a monthly publication produced by the Northern Territory Chronic Diseases Network.
 It is published by the Centre for Disease Control (CDC), which provides a range of services to monitor, control, prevent and in some instances eliminate communicable and non-communicable diseases throughout the Northern Territory.
 NT-wide programs, policies and strategies are developed via multisectoral consultation and implemented by district CDCs in collaboration with all levels of health care providers.
 Both professional and community education are critical parts of successful program outcomes.

 The Chronicle has regular topics which include screening, mens health and resources.
 Each edition features a theme.
 Contributions to the Chronicle are welcome (eg. research, project updates, photographs and new resources).